reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 ```groovy
 implementation 'org.hibernate:hibernate-search-elasticsearch:5.11.5.Final'
 ```
-Also, you will need to add the following properties in your `application.yml` file:
+Also, we will need to add the following properties in our `application.yml` file:
 ```yaml
 spring:
   jpa: